 Being confident in your biases is also important in risk management.
-After all, it takes a certain level of confidence to stick to the plan when the market isn’t playing out your best case scenario.
+After all, it takes a certain level of confidence to stick to the plan when the market isn’t playing out your best-case scenario.

 While there’s nothing wrong with using your biases to look for setups, though, irrationally sticking to them could spell trouble for your trades.

-A popular study found that a group of college students who were given mugs (so that they owned it) placed a higher value on their mugs than another group who were asked to price them.
+A popular study found that a group of college students who were given mugs (so that they owned them) placed a higher value on their mugs than another group who were asked to price them.

 Researchers believe that this is partly due to the fact that, once owned, foregoing something you own feels like a loss and humans are in general, loss-averse creatures.